tsgates/arch-wiki-markdown/wiki/GNU_Screen.md

 -   ctrl+a d Detach from the current screen session, and leave it running.
 Use screen -r to resume

+> Command Prompt Commands

+-   ctrl+a :quit Closes all windows and closes screen session
+-   ctrl+a :source ~/.screenrc Reloads screenrc configuration file (can alternatively use /etc/screenrc)

+> Named sessions

+To create a named session, run screen with the following command:

+    $ screen -S session_name

+To prints a list of pid.tty.host strings identifying your screen
+sessions:

+    $ screen -list

+To attach to a named screen session, run this command:

+    $ screen -x session_name

 Tips and tricks
 ---------------